PhillHenry/ml_business_process_engineering/hugo/content/blog/tickets_please.md

 As a result, there will be a back-and-forth with the business over what is to be done, what assumptions are acceptable and what consequences there may or may not be for the final product.

-Developers are no strangers to this process but the problem is solved.
+Developers are no strangers to this process but they've solved the problem.
 Software engineering uses ticketing systems to manage complexity (you’d be hard pressed to find a successful open source project that doesn't).
-In a ticketing system, all the requirements can be documented and are generally available to any team member with a web browser.
-That means, the business as well as the techies have a common forum in which to horse-trade.
+In a ticketing system, all the requirements can be documented and made available to any team member with a web browser.
+That means the business as well as the techies have a forum in which to horse-trade.

 Common to all good ticketing systems are: